risk-first/website/docs/estimating/Risk-First-Analysis.md

 Let's move on to task 2, the **Search Function**, as shown in the above diagram.

-As with the **Rendering Bug**, above, we lose something:  [Feature Risk](/tags/Feature-Risk), which is the risk (to us) that the features our product is supplying don't meet the client's (or the market's) requirements.
-Writing code is all about identifying and removing [Feature Risk](/tags/Feature-Risk), and building products that fit the needs of their users.
+As with the **Rendering Bug**, above, we lose something:  [Feature Fit Risk](/tags/Feature-Fit-Risk), which is the risk (to us) that the features our product is supplying don't meet the client's (or the market's) requirements.
+Writing code is all about identifying and removing [Feature Fit Risk](/tags/Feature-Fit-Risk), and building products that fit the needs of their users.

-So as in the Rendering Bug example, we can show [Feature Risk](/tags/Feature-Risk) being eliminated by showing it on the left with a strike-out line.
+So as in the Rendering Bug example, we can show [Feature Fit Risk](/tags/Feature-Fit-Risk) being eliminated by showing it on the left with a strike-out line.
 However, it's been established during analysis that the way to implement this feature is to introduce [ElasticSearch](https://www.elastic.co), a third-party piece of software.
 This in itself is an [Attendant Risk](/tags/Attendant-Risk) of taking that action:

 - Are we going to find that easy to deploy and maintain?
 - What impact will this have on hosting charges?